YuyangJ0/UChicago-Playground/README.md

 © 2025 Yuyang Jiang.
 All rights reserved.

 This repository contains original work.
-Unauthorized copying, reuse, or distribution is strictly prohibited.
+Unauthorized copying, reuse, or distribution is prohibited.
 If you wish to reference or use this material, please contact me at kjiang4work@gmail.com.
+Thanks for your understanding!